Cluster categories and rational curves: Ginzburg algebras

 \begin{definition} Fix $\wh{F}$ to be the complete free associative algebra $\CC\lgg x_1,\ldots, x_n\rgg$.
 Let $(r_1,\ldots, r_n)$ be a tuple of rational numbers.
 A potential $w\in \wh{F}_{\cy}:=\wh{F}/[\wh{F},\wh{F}]^c$ is said to be \emph{weighted-homogeneous of type $(r_1,\ldots,r_n)$} if it has a representative which is a linear combination of monomials $x_{i_1}x_{i_2}\cdots x_{i_p}$ such that $r_{i_1}+r_{i_2}+\ldots r_{i_p}=1$. \end{definition}

-\begin{theorem}(Noncommutative Saito theorem) Let $w\in \wh{F}_{\cy}$ be a potential with only cubic terms and higher such that the Jacobi algebra associated to $w$ is finite dimensional.
+\begin{theorem}(Noncommutative Saito theorem) \cite[Theorem 1.2]{HuaZhou2} Let $w\in \wh{F}_{\cy}$ be a potential with only cubic terms and higher such that the Jacobi algebra associated to $w$ is finite dimensional.
 Then $[w]=0$ if and only if $w$ is right equivalent to a weighted-homogenous potential of type $(r_1,\ldots,r_n)$ for some rational numbers $r_1,\ldots,r_n$ which lie strictly between $0$ and $1/2$.
 Moreover, in this case, all such types $(r_1, \ldots, r_n)$ agree with each other up to permutations on the indices $1,\ldots, n$. \end{theorem}

-\begin{theorem} Let $Q$ be a finite quiver and $w$ a Jacobi-finite potential on $Q$.
+Recall that $\cC_\Ga$ is constructed as the Verdier quotient of the perfect derived category of $\Ga$ by its full subcategory of dg modules whose homology is of finite total dimension.
+The category of perfect dg $\Ga$-modules has a canonical dg enhancement and we obtain a natural dg enhancement $(\cC_\Ga)_{dg}$ for $\cC_\Ga$ using the Drinfeld quotient of the dg category of strictly perfect dg $\Ga$-modules by its full subcategory on the dg modules whose homology is of finite total dimension. \begin{theorem} Let $Q$ be a finite quiver and $w$ a Jacobi-finite potential on $Q$.
 Let $\Ga$ be the complete Ginzburg algebra associated with $(Q,w)$.
 Denote by $\Lm_{dg}$ the dg endomorphism algebra of $\Ga$ in the canonical dg enhancement of the cluster category $\cC_\Ga$.
 Then there is a canonical isomorphism in the homotopy category of dg algebras

 \end{theorem} \begin{proof} There is a canonical morphism

 where the right hand side denotes the dg endomorphism algebra of $\Ga$ in the canonical dg enhancement $(\cC_\Ga)_{dg}$ of $\cC_\Ga$.
 It suffices to show that the canonical map